FACTBOX-Coronavirus forces delay of trade fairs, conferences

 * League of Legends Pro League, due to start Feb.
 5: The e-sports league owned by gaming giant Tencent Holdings said it would postpone the start of its second week until further notice.

-* Singapore Airshow, Feb 11-16: The aviation leadership summit scheduled on the eve of the event was cancelled.
+* Singapore Airshow, Feb 11-16: The aviation leadership summit scheduled on the eve of the event was canceled.
 The show itself will go ahead as planned, but on a smaller scale

 * China Commodity Markets Insight Forum 2020, Feb 19-20: The forum held by S&P Global Platts was delayed until further notice.